-- 10. Support the development of Hydrogen infrastructure for trains, buses and road freight, and review opportunities for hydrogen refuelling stations on arterial routes, in-line with Hydrogen production commencing locally in 2025. - 11.
-Work with partners and draw down funding from Government to increase the number of publicly available EV charging points developed by the Council. - 12.
+- 10. Support the development of hydrogen infrastructure for trains, buses and road freight, and review opportunities for hydrogen refuelling stations on arterial routes. - 11.
+Work with partners and draw down funding from Government to increase the number of publicly available electric vehicle (EV) charging points developed by the Council. - 12.
 Support the development of Growth Track 360, which includes the electrification of the line from Crewe to North Wales. - 13.
 Continue to work with Transport for the North and Department for Transport on their respective key transport decarbonisation plans. - 14.
-Working with local partners, including Town and Parish Councils, schools and communities to improve walking infrastructure through improved pavement hedgerow control, dropped kerbs and suitable pedestrian crossings.
+Working with local partners, including town and parish councils, schools and communities to improve walking infrastructure through improved pavement hedgerow control, dropped kerbs and suitable pedestrian crossings.

-We all need to change our habits and here are some suggestions to help make a difference:
+We all need to change our habits and here are some suggestions to help make a difference.

-- 1. Consider if you can avoid the need for a journey by using technology; - 2.
-Prioritise making journeys by no-carbon options, such as cycling or walking; - 3.
-Where powered travel is needed, use public transport; - 4.
-Consider purchasing an electric or low-carbon vehicle; - 5.
-Share a car with a colleague or friend if you can;

-- Aviation is a significant contributor to carbon emissions, and reducing our use of flights makes a significant difference to reducing our personal carbon footprints; - 7.
-Buy local products to reduce the emissions incurred to transport your goods to their destination; - 8.
+- 1. Consider if you can avoid the need for a journey by using technology. - 2.
+Prioritise making journeys by no-carbon options, such as cycling or walking. - 3.
+Where powered travel is needed, use public transport. - 4.
+Consider purchasing an electric or low-carbon vehicle. - 5.
+Share a car with a colleague or friend if you can. - 6.
+Aviation is a significant contributor to carbon emissions, and reducing our use of flights makes a significant difference to reducing our personal carbon footprints. - 7.
+Buy local products to reduce the emissions incurred to transport your goods to their destination. - 8.
 Consider offsetting your travel emissions by contributing to offsetting schemes.